The best two minutes you’ll ever spend.

 Time to Make Time for Something New

 A lot of people have never done this, and most people don’t know how to even begin.
 Here’s an exercise to do right now to help you build that muscle.
 I am asking you to do this in real time as you are reading this article.
-When you’re done with this paragraph, put down the Jewish News and your iPhone, close your laptop and put away everything else that’s a distraction.
+When you’re done with this paragraph, put down your iPhone, close your laptop and put away everything else that’s a distraction.
 Now, set a timer for two minutes and take that two minutes for some think time.
-Just do nothing; close your eyes and sit two minutes in silence.
+Just do nothing; close your eyes and sit for two minutes in silence.

 OK, how was it?
 How long did it seem?
 When I do this exercise in my training, the answer is anywhere from five to 10 minutes.
 It can feel like a lot of time, but if you simply bake two minutes into your day, it can lead to remarkable results.
 Even cutting it in half, to one minute, is a giant help.